7 Critical Skills Leaders Need for Successful Management of Change

 The Inevitability of Change

-Change is the only constant; in the future of work, an accelerated pace of change is expected.
 According to a report by Gartner (2020), organizations today have on average gone through “five major firmwide changes in the past three years—and nearly 75% expect to increase the types of major change projects and initiatives they will undertake in the next three years.”
+Accenture, in their Reinventing for Resilience CEO guide, also reported a 200% increase in the pace of disruption in 2017-2022, compared to only 4% in the preceding five years.

 Defining Change Management